How to become

 University

-You can do a further education (FE) teaching qualification at university, with a higher education institution or on a work-based training programme.
+You can do a further education (FE) teaching qualification at university.

 Qualifications include: